Highest UV levels are during summer

 UV levels tend to be higher in autumn than in spring, as ozone levels are lowest (most depleted) in autumn, and highest in spring.

 Summertime UV levels are higher in New Zealand than at similar latitudes in the northern hemisphere .
-However, New Zealand does not have the highest UV levels.
+However, other countries in the southern hemisphere have higher UV levels than New Zealand.
 The following countries have higher UV levels: Peru, Bolivia, Chile and Argentina .

 New Zealand and Australia have the highest incidence rate for melanoma in the world.
 Read the latest statistics about melanoma on the melanoma webpage.